severalnines/docs/dsl.rst

 * ``array cluster::mongoNodes()``
 	Returns the MongoDb nodes of the cluster.
 The returned list holds CmonMongoNode type items.

+* ``array cluster::maxscaleNodes()``
+	Returns the MaxScale nodes of the cluster.
+The returned list holds CmonMaxScaleHost type items.

 * ``array cluster::ndbdNodes()``
-	Returns the Ndb nodes of the cluster.
+	Returns the NDB nodes of the cluster.
 The returned list holds CmonNdbHost type items.

 * ``string cluster::statustext()``
 	Returns the human readable description of the cluster status.